• Home

 6. Make your own ice cream blizzards.

-Keep some Halloween candy and ice cream on hand to craft your own sundaes, parfaits, and blizzards.
+Keep some Halloween candy and ice cream on hand to craft your own sundaes, parfaits, or blizzards.
 Stir it into your ice cream just like they do at the fancy shops, and you can create your own fun experience at home.
 Or, set up a mini sundae bar and let kids make their own creations.

 Candy-Blizzard